To make an appointment with Dr. Laurie Zelinger or Dr. Jordan Zelinger, contact Dr. Laurie by phone (516) 295-0993 or email email@example.com.

-Dr. Laurie sees children in her private office on weekdays until 8:00pm.
+Dr. Laurie sees children in her private office on Monday through Friday until 8:00pm.
 To begin the process, a Parent Consultation appointment is made, preferably with both parents if there are two.
-These appointments are generally arranged at 8:00 pm Monday through Thursdays, last about 60-75 minutes, and children DO NOT come to this.
-The appointment focuses on the child’s developmental history as well as the reason for referral, and it gives Dr. Zelinger and the parents a chance to get acquainted with one another.
+These appointments are performed via Zoom during school hours Monday through Thursdays, last about 60-75 minutes, and are not attended by children.
+The appointment focuses on the child’s developmental history as well as the reason for referral, and gives Dr. Zelinger and the parents a chance to get acquainted with one another.
 Once the Parent Consultation appointment has been completed and both parties decide to move forward, an appointment is made for the child.

 “I met a lady whose job it is to play with children who (insert your child’s symptom; i.e. worry a lot, get in trouble in school, whose moms and dads don’t live together, who are afraid of thunder storms, etc.) and she was so nice.
 She has a cool playroom with all kinds of toys that I think you’ll like.
-She’s a mommy also and she knows all about the things that bother kids.
+She’s a mommy and a grandma and she knows all about things that bother kids.
 I want to go back so you can meet her too.
 Her name is Dr. Laurie but she’s not the kind of doctor that examines you or gives shots or throat cultures.
 She only has toys because she is a playing doctor.
 Let’s look at pictures of her office together on the computer, so you can think of questions you want to ask her when we go together.”

 Payment practices are discussed on the phone or in person.
 Other than emergencies, parents are asked to give 24-hour notice when canceling appointments to avoid being responsible for session fees.